kammitama5/kammitama5.github.io/_posts/2021-02-10-Wednesday-February-10th.md

 - I started my Cryptography Maths class and my Privacy Law class.
 Cryptography is awesome and now I think I want to continue with another class after this one.
 The teacher is also awesome.
 - I'm also auditing a class at Stanford, and that one is awesome, too.
 It's on blockchain protocols and internet scale consensus.
 The teacher is very fun and engaging and I'm scribing for one lesson!
-- Finally, I'm doing a mentorship with another student (who is finishing up her PhD at another East Coast school) and a Google Research mentor (also based on the East Coast).
+- I'm doing a mentorship with another student (who is finishing up her PhD at another East Coast school) and a Google Research mentor (also based on the East Coast).
 I heard from my mentor today.
 She works at [Jigsaw](https://jigsaw.google.com/).
 We will all meet later this week.
 - Paperwork has also started coming in for my summer internship.
 As usual, large companies usually mean drowning in paperwork, but I've been quite impressed so far by both the culture and people I've met, and the persons helping us through the process.
 I'm convinced that companies that make things or deal with physical constraints (aka hardware, distributed systems) are more my thing, both in terms of the type of work and the general culture.
 I've also been hanging out with a lot of gearheads, electronics people, cryptocurrency people (as in, they develop or do research in that field and are super enthusiastic about that sort of stuff) and graphics programmers on Discord.
 But maybe a company that just does software as a service or something will convince me otherwise.
 I'm open.